 Various breeds suck as the Cayuga, Bantam duck, Crested duck and a Call duck are kept as ornamental ducks There are also frequently 'show' versions of 'utility' breeds such as the Aylesbury and Pekin.

-The Mule duck or mulard is a sterile hybrids bred for meat by crossing a Pekin (Anas platyrhynchos domesticus - Domestic duck) with a Muscovy duck (Cairina moschata domesticus - Domestic Muscovy duck).
+The Mule duck or mulard is a sterile hybrid bred for meat by crossing a Pekin Anas platyrhynchos domesticus with a Muscovy duck Cairina moschata.